 Here are some ideas for up-leveling your customer service game:

-- Prioritize constantly building your company’s knowledge base.
-One of the best ways to improve customer happiness is to keep relevant, easy-to-find education at their fingertips.
+- Prioritize constantly building your company’s knowledge base: One of the best ways to improve customer happiness is to keep relevant, easy-to-find education at their fingertips.
 When a customer can find the solutions that they’re seeking without having to contact you at all, it’s a win-win for everyone involved.
 As a matter of fact, Forrester has found that 90% of customers want immediate answers to their questions, and they prefer website or online solutions over all other self-service options.

-- Customers now expect to be able to reach you through more channels than ever before.
-Make sure that you have omnichannel tracking and support available.
+- Make sure that you have omnichannel tracking and support available: Customers now expect to be able to reach you through more channels than ever before.
 Do you receive feedback on your Facebook page or Twitter account?
 What about from your Amazon or eBay marketplaces?
 Your social media manager probably directs unhappy customers to e-mail support.
 That’s fine, but what about complaints that fall through the cracks because the customer never follows up?
 If your goal is outstanding customer service, consider at least tracking those issues, even if you can’t directly provide support through those channels.

-- Involve the whole team.
-This is another area where your team efforts to go the extra mile can really help your organization to shine.
+- Involve the whole team: This is another area where your team efforts to go the extra mile can really help your organization to shine.
 You want to close the loop but also set the stage for continuous improvement.
 Your data analysis and tracking should allow you to use your data and reports to:

 This is where your team’s creativity comes into play.
 What are some ways you could delight your customers with the unexpected?
 Many of the ideas that you generated in Step 9 above could be used here directly or could inspire other ideas.
 Follow other best-in-class organizations and see how you can adapt their ideas.
 Bonus tip: these companies don’t have to be in the same industry you are, as a matter of fact, it’s probably best if they’re not.